Student Leave of Absence Policy

 - Conditions for reinstatement (space availability)

-Copies of the dean’s letter will be sent to the associate dean of academic affairs, the assistant dean of student affairs and the assistant dean of clinical affairs.
+Copies of the dean’s letter will be sent to the associate dean of academic affairs, the associate dean of student affairs and the associate dean of clinical affairs.

 After an extended leave of absence, a student may be required to successfully complete specific departmental projects, competencies or remediation before reinstatement to the dental program.